jmcartlamy/interactive-sync-docs/docs/getting-started/create-ui.md

 }
 ```

-When a viewer clicks on the button, a **POST request is made** to our EBS.
+When a viewer clicks on the button, a **POST request is made** to the EBS.
 After processing and validation, we send you a message through the WebSocket with the **name of the button** and others informations.

 :::important